Elin-Modding-Resources/Elin.Docs/articles/15_Texture Mods/variation.md

 You can provide an `id_snow.png` variation to enable automatic switching in snow zones or winter.

-These can be combined with the above variations in the following order:
+## Suffix Order

+The above variations can all be combined, but pay attention to the suffix order, which is as follows:

 + `_skinN_dirN_snow`
 + `_skinN_snow`